neryaelul/Web-Servers-Monitoring-System/README.md

 ```

-<span style="color: blue;"> Don't forget to remove your Bylith.sql file in the main dir when you upload </span>
+**Don't forget to remove your Bylith.sql file in the main dir when you upload
+**
+Thanks you!